Avril-Cui/61040-portfolio/assignments/assignment2.md

 purpose
     allows users to create tasks with different attributes that will get scheduled;

+principle
+    users create tasks with the required attributes;
+    they can update the attributes associated with the tasks;
+    users schedule each task at one or more time blocks;
+    users can delete the tasks they own;

 state
     a set of Tasks with
         an owner User